Check if your previous energy supplier owes you money

 Find out if your previous supplier owes you money

-To find out if your previous supplier owes you money you can either call them or contact them through their website.
+If you don’t have your final bill, you can still find out if your old supplier owes you money.
+You can either call them or contact them through their website.

 You should have your old account number ready.
-If you can’t find it on an old bill, call your previous supplier - you’ll need your old address.
+If you can’t find it on an old bill, call the supplier - you’ll need your old address.
 They should be able to locate your account and tell you if you’re owed a refund.

 If you can’t remember who your supplier was: